 From day one, Tom was a fountain of information, always inspiring his students.
 He talked about his family as he worked.
 He made everyone feel important with his own unique personal touch.

-Finally, about a week later, I am in my studio referring to my notes, the watercolor excercises and color charts.
+Finally, about a week later, I am in my studio referring to my notes, the watercolor exercises and color charts.
 I am amazed about how much I have learned about watercolor in a fun way.
 I know my work will improve because I learned from a great artist, exceptional teacher and a really nice down-to-earth guy!"